Iconic Arithmetic Vols I, II, III

 The Image is the cover of Iconic Arithmetic Volume I: The Design of Mathematics for Human Understanding, the book version of some of the content on this website.

-This book is the first of three volumes and is available on Amazon (ISBN 978-1-7324851-3-6).
+This book is the first of three volumes and is available from Amazon (ISBN 978-1-7324851-3-6).

 Arithmetic evolves.